Summer Camp FAQs

 What will my child need to bring to camp each day?

-Children should bring a water bottle, snack, and lunch as well as sunscreen, bug spray (if desired), close-toed shoes and an extra change of clothes.
-Masks are required - your camper should have one to wear, and one as a back up.
-Hand sanitizer and a beach towel are also recommended for our socially distanced lunch time.
+Children should bring a water bottle, snack, and lunch (NUT FREE) as well as sunscreen, bug spray (if desired), close-toed shoes and an extra change of clothes.
+Please send a bathing suit, towel and water shoes for water play.
 Please make sure that all items brought to camp are labeled with your child's name.
 Do not send your child to camp with anything valuable / that they cannot get dirty.

 Will there be activities for parents to attend?